Home Loan FAQs

 20% is ideal to avoid additional costs, however it is possible to purchase with as little as 5% (the 5% must be genuine savings).

-Yes you do, if you don’t already have a lawyer I can recommend one for you.
+Yes you do, if you don’t already have a solicitor I can recommend one for you.